Need immediate help?πŸ‡ΊπŸ‡Έ+1 (773) 729-6444

 Typical total2-4 months after experience is complete

-Florida Journeyman exam details and license lookup
+Florida HVAC exam details and license lookup

 How to verify a Florida hvac technician license

-Anyone can confirm a license for free using the DBPR Verify a License at www.myfloridalicense.com/wl11.asp.
-Enter the license number or the hvac technician's name to see license type, status, and expiry date.
-Employers should verify a candidate's active DBPR / CILBlicense before assigning electrical work, GlobalCybers verifies every candidate's license before they reach your portal.
+Anyone can confirm a license for free using the DBPR 'Verify a License' search at myfloridalicense.com.
+Search by name, license number or city to see the license class, status and expiration; certified Air-Conditioning Contractor numbers begin with CAC.
+Employers should verify an active licence, and the technician's federal EPA 608 card, before assigning HVAC work.
+GlobalCybers verifies every candidate's credentials before they reach your portal.

 Do HVAC technicians in Florida need a state license?

 Individual technicians do not hold a statewide license, Florida regulates HVAC at the contractor level.
 You can legally install and service systems as an employee of a licensed Class A or Class B Air-Conditioning Contractor.
-What every tech personally needs is federal EPA Section 608 certification to handle refrigerants, and in some counties a local journeyman competency card to work unsupervised on permitted jobs.
+What every tech personally needs is federal EPA Section 608 certification to handle refrigerants, and

 What's the difference between Class A and Class B Air-Conditioning Contractor in Florida?

-Scope, not difficulty of entry: a Class B contractor may work on systems up to 25 tons of cooling and 500,000 BTU of heating per unit, which covers nearly all residential and light-commercial work, while a Class A contractor has no size limits and can take large commercial and industrial plants.
-Experience requirements, fees and the Business & Finance exam are the same, only the Trade exam differs.
+Scope, not difficulty of entry: a Class B contractor may work on systems up to 25 tons of cooling and 500,000 BTU of heating per unit, which covers nearly all residential and light-commercial work, while a Class A contractor has no size limits and can take large commercial and industrial

 What's the difference between a certified and a registered contractor in Florida?